 Diane Luckman Middle Circle (3rd & 4th Grades) Teacher

 Diane Luckman recently earned her M.S.Ed in elementary education from the University of Pennsylvania.
 A recipient of the Rosenberg Scholarship in dance, Diane also earned a B.S. in computer science and a B.A. in communications from Goucher College.
 Before entering the field of education, she was the founder and president of DesignTech (1987 to 1997), a firm which created graphic design and marketing materials for pharmaceutical companies and non-profit businesses.
 From 1997 to 2007, Diane was responsible for marketing and creating proposals for companies focused on urban planning as well as secondary school and college view books.
 Diane’s “former career” involved printing, publishing and technology and presentation of the final product to prospective customers.
 Teaching was the natural next step for Diane and, if you ask her friends and family, her true love.

 Diane brings an urban connection to the SRV classroom.
 In the Middle Circle the students will become urban planners and begin to gain a better understanding of what it means to be part of a community from different perspectives, including architecture, environment, government, history and the people.

 O’Brien Wolff Middle Circle (3rd & 4th Grades) Teacher

 O’Brien holds a B.A. in Psychology from Rhodes College in Memphis, TN and an M.S.Ed. from the University of Pennsylvania.
 She is K-6 certified in both Pennsylvania and New Jersey.
 O’Brien began her teaching career abroad, where she taught English as a second language to Kindergartners in Bangkok, Thailand.
-It was there, O’Brien knew she wanted to continue her career as an educator back in the U.S. Previously, O’Brien has also taught fourth grade at Germantown Friends School.
+It was there that O’Brien realized she wanted to continue her career as an educator back in the U.S. Prior to joining SRV, O’Brien taught fourth grade at Germantown Friends School.
 There, she was also able to coach middle and upper school students in field hockey, basketball and lacrosse.
 In her free time, O’Brien enjoys playing a variety of sports, completing DIY projects, spending time with family and traveling.